Canada: Outage leaves many without mobile, internet service - NewsBreak

 Canada: Outage leaves many without mobile, internet service

-A notice on the Toronto-based telecommunications company’s website said the outage is affecting both wireless and home service customers as well as phone and chat support.

-The outage disrupted services across retailers, courthouses, airlines, train networks, credit card processors and police forces, pushing many to delay business transactions, serve customers through analog means or even flock to coffee shops where they could find Wi-Fi.
+Rogers Communications Inc. said it started restoring service late in the day and said its teams “are working hard to get everyone back online as quickly as possible.”

+The outage began early in the morning and stretched into the evening, interrupting services across retailers and credit card processors, police and courts, airlines and train networks.

-The company offered no explanation for what caused he outage, its expected length, how many customers were impacted or where they were located.
+The company offered no explanation for what caused he outage, how many customers were impacted or where they were located.

-“Our technical teams are working to restore our services alongside our global technology partners, and are making progress,″ Rogers said in a statement.

 "We know how much you rely on our networks.
 Today we have let you down.
 We are working to make this right as quickly as we can.
 We will continue to keep you updated, including when services will be back online.″

-Among the most serious impacts were warnings from police in Toronto and Ottawa of connection problems when Canadians called 911.
+Police in Toronto and Ottawa warned of connection problems when Canadians called 911.

 "If your call fails, please try again, or call from a landline or cellphone with another provider,″ Ottawa Police said on Twitter.